Who can import a vehicle into Australia?

 The customs value of the vehicle is calculated in Australian dollars.

-As a tourist or temporary resident, you may bring a motor vehicle or a motorcycle and attached trailer or a caravan to Australia for a period of up to 12 months (or longer under certain circumstances) without paying duty, provided they are subsequently exported from Australia.
+As a tourist or temporary resident, you may bring a vehicle or a motorcycle and attached trailer or a caravan to Australia for a period of up to 12 months (or longer under certain circumstances) without paying duty and taxes, provided they are subsequently exported from Australia.

-For this concession to apply, you will need one of the following:
+For this concession to apply, you will need either:

-- A Carnet De Passages en Douanes issued by an overseas organisation which has a reciprocal arrangement with the RAC.
+- A Carnet de Passages en Douane (CPD) issued by an overseas organisation that has a reciprocal arrangement with the RAC.

-If your vehicle is stolen, damaged or destroyed while you are in Australia, you should notify customs as soon as possible at your original port of arrival.
+All vehicles driven on an Australian road must have Third Party Insurance.
+If your vehicle is stolen, damaged or destroyed while you’re in Australia, you should notify customs as soon as possible at your original port of arrival.

 All fittings and accessories imported with your motor vehicle, motorcycle, trailer or caravan must also be exported with that same vehicle.

-To prevent the entry of diseases, noxious weeds and insect pests into Australia, quarantine authorities inspect all vehicles on arrival and may require them to be properly cleaned.
+To prevent the entry of diseases, noxious weeds and insect pests into Australia, quarantine authorities inspect all vehicles on arrival, and may require them to be properly cleaned, usually by steam cleaning.

-You should remove all soil and any other matter from your vehicle (including the underside) prior to exportation to Australia.
-Australian Quarantine Inspection Service
+Remove all soil and any other matter from your vehicle (including the underside) before exporting it to Australia.

-You may import an Australian manufactured motor vehicle or a motorcycle without paying duty on it, providing you have owned and used the vehicle overseas and there are no outstanding Australian duties, taxes or charges owing on it.
+You may import an Australian-manufactured motor vehicle or motorcycle without paying duty on it, providing you have owned and used the vehicle overseas and there are no outstanding Australian duties, taxes or charges owing on it.

-Under this legislation it is an offence to import any new or secondhand vehicle unless:
+Under the Motor Vehicle Standards Act 1989, it’s an offence to import any new or second-hand vehicle unless: